Link Search Menu Expand Document

 Rectification for Random Forests

-To rectify an random forest, we simply rectify each of its trees.
+To rectify a random forest, we simply rectify each of its trees.

 Example from a Real Dataset

 For this example, we take the compas.csv dataset.
-We create a model using the hold-out approach (by default, the test size is set to 30%) and select a miss-classified instance.
+We create a model using the hold-out approach (by default, the test size is set to 30%) and select a misclassified instance.

 instance = dict_information["instance"]